Six months with the first semi-mainstream sex robot for men.

 Inside you’ll find the Launch and a small packet containing a charger and a couple of paper things.

 The Launch became available on Fleshlight.com on a Sunday, so the order was put in on a Monday and I opted for second day delivery because my patience for normal delivery times has been completely destroyed by Amazon Prime.
 (The $199 price also qualified me for a free mystery sleeve, a deal they were running at the time, that netted me a discontinued Mary Queen Lotus sleeve.)
 The order shipped on Tuesday and arrived on Wednesday in a box consistent with past orders in its discreet generic appearance, albeit the largest box I’ve received from them so far.
 I got lucky.
 By the end of the week, the Fleshlight Launch was sold out, according to the website.
-And over the course of nearly four months working on this article, I’ve watched the Launch status change back and forth between available and out of stock, so someone is buying them.
+And over the course of nearly seven months working on this article, I’ve watched the Launch status change back and forth between available and out of stock, so someone is buying them.

 The Fleshlight Launch box and packaging itself is appropriately high-end, high tech, and masculine looking.
 It could just as easily be an appliance by Samsung if it didn’t have, you know…Fleshlights on it and the words “Lock.
 Lube.
 Lift Off.”
 Inside you’ll find the Fleshlight Launch wrapped in thin plastic and braced by a pair of logo-emblazoned styrofoam support panels.